 The decades-long research discovered a way to increase the temperature range when the color can disappear.
 Pilot was able to hit an optimal formula and was able to produce it for their pens.
 Until a new ink formula that doesn’t disappear with temperature spikes is developed, you’ll need thermo-sensitive ink to write and erase pen marks with ease.

 Before using erasable pens, you must understand the science behind it.
 Unlike regular pens, the ink used is special and may react differently to heat.
 The color may not be as solid as regular ink pens, either.
 Other than managing your expectations, you can easily enjoy using FriXion pens on your notes.
 You may also check out this YouTube video before purchasing your new FriXion pen.

 The rubber tips are built into Pilot FriXion pens.
-You can find them on the tips of the caps or at the end tips of the pens.
+You can your eraser on the tips of the caps or at the end tips of the pens.

 According to this article, the ink in these pens can disappear when pages heat to 149°F (65°C), and can reappear if temperatures dropped below -4°F (20°C).
 It is suggested to cool down the page for the ink to reappear.
 Some may suggest quickly putting the page in the refrigerator (put it in a protective plastic bag).

 A lot of people who use Rocketbook prefer to write with erasable pens for their items.
 I’m excited to let you know that these erasable pens work well with Rocketbook.